 Reducing the Risk

 Bring a licensed contractor to tour the home before you make an offer.
 The contractor's immediate reaction may be a good indication of whether the home is worth the effort.
-Then, elect all the inspection contingencies in your offer to purchase and/or sales contract, and hire a licensed home inspector to perform the inspection.
+Then, request all the inspection contingencies in your offer to purchase and/or sales contract, and hire a licensed home inspector to perform the inspection.
 The contingencies allow you to cancel the sale if you're unsatisfied with the inspection results and unable to negotiate an acceptable resolution with the seller.

 Making an Offer